balajivenkatesh/resumebackend/README.md

 Expect -

 [200 OK] returns most recent resume, {'resume_body':'Body of the resume'}

 [400 BAD REQUEST] when no resume uploaded yet, {'error':'No resume uploaded yet.'}

 POST - Add a new resume

-request body like {'resume_body':'Body of the resume'}
-max length of body = 500
+request body like {'resume_body':'Body of the resume'} with max length of body = 500

 Expect -

 [201 CREATED] when successfully saved, {'success':'Resume uploaded.'}

 [400 BAD REQUEST] when some error, {'error': errMsg}